Strolling through the Barberini Corsini National Galleries: a wonderfully documented passeggiata through Italian Art History

 Reaching the end of the first part of the collection, I made my way up the majestic staircase designed by Borromini.
 Harmony defines the space, filled with whiteness, light and vast columns.

 Reaching the first floor, I discovered the marble statues of Antonio Barberini, Urban VIII and the Cardinal Francesco Barberini, before reaching a richly ornate, marbled room in ocher and currant nuances.
-The temporary exhibit, titled “A restless genius in Caravaggio’s Rome”, to be seen until November 2020, focuses on the works of Orazio Borgianni, one of the front runners of the Roman art world between the first and second decades of the 17th century.
+The temporary exhibit, titled “Tempo Barocco”, to be seen until October 2021, presents 40 works, including paintings, sculptures, and clocks, by some of the most renowned and strongest advocates of Baroque culture.

 As I explored the rooms, I navigated through the evolution of art over time and its multitude of influences.
 Baroque dominates the fifth room; where you’ll marvel at the warmth, humanity and restless movement of the figures.
 Beyond what’s effectively a who’s who of masters, subjects and objects, the gallery deepens its dive into the history of art, informing the visitor on the fruitful stylistic exchanges that the Roman artistic landscape allowed to blossom, the climate of simultaneous emulation and competition that it cultivated.